 Print Friendly, PDF & Email

-The importance of sleep & why we need it
+The importance of sleep and why we need it

 We all take sleep for granted until we have problems with it and then we quickly remember how desirable a good night's sleep is.
-The need to sleep is a fundamental human given and it is important for teachers, psychotherapists, employers and others to know something about it if they are to be effective.
+The need to sleep is a fundamental human given and it is important for teachers, psychotherapists, employers and others to know something about, it if they are to support those they work with effectively.

-This is because all human abilities (like paying attention, memory recall and learning) are made worse by poor sleep and there is an intimate relationship between sleep and many psychological conditions — for example, depressionanxiety and psychosis.
+This is because all human abilities (like paying attention, memory recall and learning) are made worse by poor sleep and there is a close relationship between sleep and many psychological conditions — for example, depressionanxiety and psychosis.

-Whenever people seem to be having difficulties in their life always enquire about their sleep patterns.
+Whenever people seem to be having difficulties in their life, they are likely to be struggling with their sleep patterns.

 The puzzle of sleeping

-It can seem surprising that human beings, who can be so full of life, energy, plans and activities, can, at a certain point each day, disengage from life, lie down and apparently become oblivious to the outside world for up to eight hours.
-(We spend up to one-third of our life asleep.)
-When we sleep we are vulnerable to attack since we are no longer aware of what is going on and are in no position to defend ourselves.
-Yet all mammals, birds and even cold-blooded reptiles sleep so there must be good reasons for it.
+It can seem surprising that human beings, who can be so full of life, energy, plans and activities, can, at a certain point in every 24 hours, disengage from everything, lie down and apparently become oblivious to the outside world for up to eight hours.
+(We spend up to one-third of our lives asleep.)
+All creatures when asleep are vulnerable to attack since we are no longer aware of what is going on around us and are in no position to defend ourselves.
+Yet all mammals, birds and even cold-blooded reptiles sleep, so there must be good reasons for it.

 Why do we need sleep?

-Slow wave sleep is the dynamic, constructive time of physical healing and growth for animal organisms, a recuperative stage where the mind/body system rebuilds itself after a hard day surviving in the world.
-Substances ingested during the awake period are synthesized into the complex proteins of living tissue; growth hormones are secreted to assist with the healing of muscles and repairing general wear and tear in tissues; glial cells (neurones in the brain) are refreshed with sugars to restore the brain with energy; the immune system is boosted.
+Stage 3 is deep sleep (also known as slow-wave sleep).
+It is a time of physical healing and growth for animal organisms, a recuperative stage where the mind/body system rebuilds itself after a hard day surviving in the world.
+Substances ingested during the awake period are synthesized into the complex proteins of living tissue; growth hormones are secreted to assist with the healing of muscles and repairing general wear and tear in tissues; glial cells (neurones in the brain) are refreshed with sugars to restore the brain with energy; the immune system is boosted; waste products are removed; and much more.

-By contrast, in REM sleep large amounts of the brain's energy reserves are expending on dreaming.
-Dreaming is clearly performing a very important function.
-Brain wave patterns measured by an electroence-phalogram (EEG) during sleep are similar to waking brain wave patterns.
-REM sleep occupies about twenty-five percent of a healthy adult's sleep time and dreaming in this state is the deepest trance state known.
-In the neonate and the foetus REM sleep is the dominant form of sleep and is in some way connected to the programming of instincts into us.
+The final stage in the cycle is REM sleep.
+During this time large amounts of the brain's energy reserves are expending on dreaming, so dreaming is clearly performing a very important function.
+Brain wave patterns measured by an electroencephalogram (EEG) during sleep are similar to waking brain-wave patterns, which means something significant is going on.
+REM sleep occupies about 25 per cent of a healthy adult's sleep time and dreaming in this state is the deepest trance state known.
+In newborns and foetuses, REM sleep is the dominant form of sleep and is in some way connected to the programming into us of instincts.
+[1]

 Sleep problems

-In elderly people, REM sleep decreases to about twenty per cent of sleep time and the time spent in deep sleep shortens.
-They also wake up more frequently.
-Elderly people often catnap during the day because they don't get such good quality sleep during the night; however, they still require the same amount of sleep.
-Elderly people are more likely to suffer from insomnia because of an increased likelihood of medical complications.
+In much older people, REM sleep decreases to about 20 per cent of sleep time and the time spent in deep sleep shortens.
+Older people also wake up more frequently, or may suffer from insomnia because of an increased likelihood of medical complications, and often catnap during the day because of not getting such good quality sleep during the night; however, they still require the same overall amount of sleep.
 Using too much medication is also a common cause of insomnia, especially in the elderly.

 Sleep is much more than time out from busy schedules; it is essential to the maintenance of physical and psychological health.